Smiling family gathered around a laptop, enjoying a happy moment together, symbolizing connection, learning, and shared experiences at home.

 Dec 17, 2024

 In today’s digital world, sharing moments of our children’s lives online—affectionately dubbed “sharenting”—has become second nature.
 Whether it’s celebrating a milestone or posting an adorable snapshot, parents often turn to social media to document and share their family stories.
-But with this trend comes an important question: How can we balance celebrating our children online with protecting their privacy?
-This blog explores the benefits, risks, and strategies for mindful sharenting.

 What is Sharenting?